The Ultimate Guide to WordPress Multisite

 I hope I’ve convinced you that WordPress Multisite makes WordPress even more powerful.
 It lets you create more than one site with just the one WordPress installation, helping you to keep all of your own sites in one place or let others create their own sites which you can make money from.

 Activating Multisite just takes a few extra steps once you’ve installed WordPress, and managing your network and creating sites in it isn’t complicated.
-As you’ve seen, the screens do look slightly different but won’t be unfamiliar for anyone with experience of managing a standard WordPress site.
+As you’ve seen, the screens do look slightly different but won’t be unfamiliar to anyone with experience of managing a standard WordPress site.